20 Science and Technology General Knowledge Quiz with Answers

 Read More

-#17.
-What is the main component of the Sun?
+#18.
+What is the name of the first successful digital computer?

 You May Also Like